History of the Nintendo Entertainment System: 1981–1983: Development

-Meanwhile in North America, the toy manufacturer Coleco was working on a new home console to compete with the Atari 2600 and which would be capable of handling fairly accurate ports of arcade games.
+Meanwhile, in North America, the toy manufacturer Coleco was working on a new home console to compete with the Atari 2600 and which would be capable of handling fairly accurate ports of arcade games.
 Coleco demonstrated a prototype of the ColecoVision to Nintendo R&D2 engineers, who were impressed by the smoothly animated graphics.
 It left a strong impression on Sawano and Uemara, who had the ColecoVision in mind while working on Nintendo's new console in Japan.
 However, while the ColecoVision was a significant improvement over the Atari 2600, there was still no console comparable to the original Donkey Kong arcade hardware.
 Nevertheless, the bundled port of Donkey Kong helped the ColecoVision become a major success in North America.

 Uemura sent the engineers Katsuya Nakakawa and Masahiro Ootake to meet with Ricoh, a semiconductor manufacturer that had previously worked with Nintendo on arcade games.
 One of Ricoh's supervisors was Hiromitsu Yagi, a former Mitsubishi Electronics engineer who had previously designed the large-scale integration (LSI) chips for the Nintendo Color TV-Game consoles in the 1970s.
 To determine the system specifications of the new console, Nakakawa and Masahiro brought along a Donkey Kong arcade machine for Ricoh to analyze, in order to help build a console more powerful than any consoles at the time and which would be comparable to the Donkey Kong arcade hardware.

 Uemura initially thought of using a modern 16-bit central processing unit (CPU), but instead settled on an 8-bit CPU based on the inexpensive MOS Technology 6502, supplementing it with a custom graphics chip, the Picture Processing Unit, produced by Ricoh.
 To reduce costs, suggestions of including a keyboard, modem, and floppy disk drive were rejected, but expensive circuitry was added to provide a versatile 15-pin expansion port connection on the front of the console for future add-on functionality such as peripheral devices.
-The keyboard, Famicom Modem, and Famicom Disk System would later be released as add-on peripherals, all utilizing the Famicom expansion port.
+Peripherals like the Famicom keyboard would later be released utilizing the Famicom expansion port.
 Other peripheral devices connecting via the expansion port would include the Famicom Light Gun, Family Trainer, and various specialized controllers.
-Many would be released in Japan only, such as the Famicom 3D System and Famicom Disk System.
+Many would be released in Japan only, such as the Famicom 3D System.
+Other add-ons like the Family Computer Disk System, and Family Computer Network System would connect via the cartridge port.

 The wireless broadcast functionality of the TV Tennis Electrotennis (1975) got Nintendo designer Masayuki Uemura to consider adding that capability to the Famicom.
 He ultimately did not pursue it to keep system costs low.

-Famicom release in Japan (1983–1984)
+1983–1984: Famicom release in Japan

 Nintendo held its own exhibition to unveil the Famicom, becoming a sensation among toy show exhibitors.
-Shortly after, the competing Sega SG-1000 was unveiled at the Tokyo Toy Show.
+Shortly after, the competing SG-1000 was unveiled at the Tokyo Toy Show.